nmhaga/Flare-Tracker/Documentation/Spec.md

 ###Conditions

 1. Solar soft (Annotations)
-   if class level is greater or equal to M: Annotate with Active region Otherwise do not annotate
+   if class level is greater or equal to C: Annotate with Active region Otherwise do not annotate

 ###Data Extraction and Parsing